peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

  - Data/train/Su57
  - Data/train/Tu160

- Now we need to exclude a few images for the test set.
+ Now you need to exclude a few images for the test set.
 To do that just cut 10 images of each aircraft folder and put them to the same folder under Data/test.
 So that at the end you also have the same structure under test.

   - Data/test/A400M
   - Data/test/C130